 Douglas Anderson School of Arts Senior Appointed to United States Air Force Academy

-“Attending the Academy will allow me the honor of representing and defending the country I love,” Hartsfield said.
+“Attending the academy will allow me the honor of representing and defending the country I love, while working to attain an education,” Hartsfield said.
 “I constantly push myself to be the greatest at any task that is set before me.
 This will be no different.
-I would like to thank Representative Lawson for his nomination.”
+I thank Representative Lawson for his nomination.”

 Hartsfield, who holds a 4.38 GPA, is a member of the National Honor Society, Spanish Society and Mu Alpha Theta Honor Society.
 In his spare time, he serves as a tutor and camp counselor for children in his community.

 Members of Congress may nominate students to the U.S. Naval Academy, the U.S. Military Academy at West Point, the U.S. Air Force Academy, and the U.S. Merchant Marine Academy.
 Hartsfield is Lawson’s second nominee to receive an appointment.
 Students selected to attend a service academy must commit to serve in the military for a minimum of five years upon graduation.